zherr/nest-event-aggregator/README.md

 # Nest Event Aggregator

-A microservice that aggregates Nest cam activity and provides an HTTP REST interface to query this data.
+A service that aggregates Nest cam activity and provides a GraphQL interface to query this data.

 # Configuration
 ## Environment Variables